UberVero/UberVero.github.io/README.md

 UberVero.github.io
 ==================

-Used to be my github-hosted website - in the process to movi it to ZEIT Now
+Used to be my github-hosted website - now @ veronica.fyi